 This session will demonstrate how getting out of our subject matter comfort zone and using lots of creativity we rethought our youth programming, using our week-long summer camps as a case study.
 Through failures and successes, learn how we utilized a small staff to increase youth engagement and revenue.

-Session Presenters: Nick Ostrem, Wisconsin Historical Museum; Mallory Zink, University of Wisconsin – Milwaukee; Ellie Antoniewicz, Wisconsin Historical Museum
+Session Presenters: Nick Ostrem, Wisconsin Historical Museum; Mallory Zink, National Park Service – Rivers, Trails and Conservation Assistance Program; Ellie Antoniewicz, Wisconsin Historical Museum

 Indigenize Your Museum Education Programs